 How Long Does A Betta Fish Stay Pregnant With Eggs

-Female betta fish will generally carry eggs for 1 or 2 weeks when ready to mate, carrying them in her ovipositor until she is ready to release them.
+More commonly, people ask how long are betta fish pregnant for, when referring to the period they carry their eggs.
+Female betta fish typically carry eggs for 1 or 2 weeks when ready to mate, carrying them in her ovipositor until she is ready to release them.
 The eggs are fertilized and placed into the bubble nest for between 24 and 36 hours.

 The female can lay a new batch of eggs every 48 to 72 hours until mating is complete, usually by mid-summer in their natural environment, and dependent on water conditions.